Master Gutei cut off a boy's finger.

 An explanation of the Koan answer

 Another Koan using an attractive story on how to achieve enlightenment.

-Later Zen monks took the Koan litterally and cut of a part of their little finger!
-Unfortunatedly nothing happened.
+Later Zen monks took the Koan literally and cut of a part of their little finger!
+Unfortunately nothing happened.

 The Koan only demonstrates, a cut off finger gives you terrible pain.
 Before enlightenment and after the boy is crying.
 Enlightenment doesn't change anything.
 Forget about it.